 Double Stroke Roll.
 This is the sticking for the Open Roll.

 In the Double Stroke Roll the second stroke is always the weak stroke.
 Here is an exercise to strengthen this stroke.
-Just play un accent on it.
+Just play an

 The same exercise but start on the accent.
 Speed up progressively.